Kelvin Cato

 Kelvin Tavares Cato (born August 26, 1974) is an American former professional basketball player.
-A 6'11" center from the University of South Alabama and Iowa State University, Cato played in the NBA as a member of the Portland Trail Blazers, Houston Rockets, Orlando Magic, Detroit Pistons, and New York Knicks.
+A 6'11" center from the University of South Alabama and Iowa State University, Cato played in the National Basketball Association (NBA) as a member of the Portland Trail Blazers, Houston Rockets, Orlando Magic, Detroit Pistons, and New York Knicks.

 College career

 Cato was not a well-known player in his freshman year, averaging six points and six rebounds at the University of South Alabama in 1992–93.
 In 1993, he struck up a relationship with then University of New Orleans coach Tim Floyd, who saw potential in Cato as a rebounder and shot blocker.
 In 1994, Floyd took over as head coach at Iowa State University and convinced Cato to transfer to Iowa State after disagreements with South Alabama head coach Ronnie Arrow.
 Cato averaged 11 points, eight rebounds and four blocks per game for an Iowa State team that reached the Sweet Sixteen of the 1997 NCAA basketball tournament.